prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 Recipe 5: Show File-open dialog {#showopendialog}
 ---------------------------------------------------

 Showing the File-open dialog is a very common requirement, especially when you want to open an external file for processing.
-The below code uses the `FilePicker`{.highlighter-rouge} object to show the file-open dialog and return the selected file-name:
+The below code uses the `FilePicker` object to show the file-open dialog and return the selected file-name:

 	function show_open_dialog
 		dim aurl as object